 How to be a better leader: 4 practical ideas!

 How to be a better leader THIS month

 Whether you are a Team Leader or Top manager, it’s good to set time apart to self-reflect and plan actions.

 Few leaders have accomplished great things without their teams, right?

-So chances are that you have already established a healthy rhythm to converse with your employees about how things are going.
+So chances are that you already established a healthy rhythm to converse with your employees about how things are going.

 Perhaps they have already given you open, direct and honest feedback about how you can be a better leader.